You may not think much about the makeup of your stool. Most of it is water, and the rest is a combination of:

 - weight loss

-Another malabsorption cause that can lead to steatorrhea is chronic pancreatitis.
-Pancreatitis is an inflammation of the pancreas, an organ near the stomach.
-The pancreas secretes enzymes to help you digest fat, protein, and carbohydrates in the small intestine.
+Another cause of malabsorption that can lead to steatorrhea is chronic pancreatitis.
+Pancreatitis is an inflammation of your pancreas, an organ near your stomach.
+It releases enzymes to help you digest fat, protein, and carbohydrates in your small intestine.

 A few other causes of malabsorption include:

-In addition to reviewing your medical history and symptoms, your doctor will likely order two commonly done tests for steatorrhea symptoms.
-One is a qualitative test of fecal fat, and the other is a quantitative test of fecal fat.
+In addition to reviewing your medical history and symptoms, your doctor will likely order two common tests for steatorrhea.
+One is a qualitative test of fecal fat; the other is a quantitative test of fecal fat.

-For a quantitative test, you must collect stool samples over a period of two to four days.
+For a quantitative test, you must collect stool samples over a period of 2 to 4 days.
 All the samples are then studied to determine the total amount of fat in each day’s stool.

-Another test that is done when malabsorption is suspected is a D-Xylose absorption test.
-D-Xylose is a kind of sugar.
-This test measures the levels of D-Xylose in your blood or urine.
+D-xylose is a kind of sugar.
+This test measures the levels of D-xylose in your blood or urine.